+California

-California: The California Department of Corrections, in partnership with SEIU and local community colleges, has established an earn-and-learn nursing apprenticeship program for nursing candidates employed within the state's prison system.
+The California Department of Corrections, in partnership with SEIU and local community colleges, has established an earn-and-learn nursing apprenticeship program for nursing candidates employed within the state's prison system.
 This model allows participants to maintain their employment and salaries while dedicating half their work hours to training for registered nursing roles (High Road, 2022).

+North Carolina

-North Carolina: In 2020, Davidson-Davie Community College (Davidson-Davie) partnered with Atrium Health Wake Forest Baptist to establish the state's first registered nursing apprenticeship program.
-This initiative enables students enrolled in the Associate Degree in Nursing (ADN) program to gain practical experience in the healthcare industry while concurrently preparing for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) (Thomas, 2024).
+In 2020, Davidson-Davie Community College partnered with Atrium Health Wake Forest Baptist to establish the state's first registered nursing apprenticeship program.
+This initiative enables students enrolled in the associate degree in nursing (ADN) program to gain practical experience in the healthcare industry while concurrently preparing for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) (Thomas, 2024).

-Employers participating in the program receive financial incentives, including up to \$2,000 per apprentice for onboarding and training, as well as a 50% salary reimbursement for wages up to \$15 per hour for non-high school students and \$14 per hour for high school students.
+Employers participating in the program receive financial incentives, including up to \$2,000 per apprentice for onboarding and training, and a 50% salary reimbursement for wages up to \$15 per hour for non-high school students and \$14 per hour for high school students.
 Additionally, colleges receive up to \$2,500 per apprentice to cover tuition, books, fees, and supplies.
-To further support workforce development, the U.S. Department of Labor allocated a \$4 million grant to the North Carolina Community College System to enhance ApprenticeshipNC, which has been under the system's administration since 2017 (Thomas, 2024).
+To further support workforce development, the DOL allocated a \$4 million grant to the North Carolina Community College System to enhance ApprenticeshipNC, which has been under the system's administration since 2017 (Thomas, 2024).

 A key benefit of the apprenticeship program is its ability to accelerate the RN pathway, reducing the program duration from 36 months to 24 months.
-Unlike non-apprentice students, who must complete 3,328 hours of Licensed Practical Nurse (LPN)-specific work to qualify for the LPN-to-ADN transition program, apprentices are exempt from this requirement due to their structured on-the-job training and mentorship-based work experience (Thomas, 2024).
+Unlike non-apprentice students, who must complete 3,328 hours of LPN-specific work to qualify for the LPN-to-ADN transition program, apprentices are exempt from this requirement due to their structured on-the-job training and mentorship-based work experience (Thomas, 2024).

-Washington: The Washington Health Care Licensed Practical Nurse (LPN) Apprenticeship Program launched its pilot in fall 2024 with an initial cohort of 10 students.
-Designed for current Certified Nursing Assistants (CNAs) enrolled in the LPN program at Edmonds College, the apprenticeship integrates academic coursework with hands-on training (source).
+Washington: The Washington Health Care Licensed Practical Nurse Apprenticeship

+The program launched its pilot in fall 2024 with an initial cohort of 10 students.
+Designed for current certified nursing assistants (CNAs) enrolled in the LPN program at Edmonds College, the apprenticeship integrates academic coursework with hands-on training.

 The program features a hybrid learning model, with virtual lectures and weekly in-person lab sessions at Edmonds College in Lynnwood, WA.
-Apprentices are required to complete 300 hours of clinical work, approximately 150 hours at their employer's facility, and an additional 2,000+ hours of paid on-the-job training (OJT) in long-term care settings (Washington Healthcare Association, 2025).
+Apprentices are required to complete 300 hours of clinical work, approximately 150 hours at their employer's facility, and an additional 2,000+ hours of paid on-the-job training in long-term care settings (Washington Healthcare Association, 2025).